Aman1994/fuber/README.md

 ```
 Endpoint - /end-trip

-Accepts  - It accepts params as query string.
-The params it accepts are `license-num` and `destination`. `license-num` means the license number of the cab and `destination` means location you want to end the trip on. `license-num` must be string while `destination` must be a vector of latitute and longitude .
+Params   - It accepts params as query string.The params it accepts are - license-num and destination.
+           license-num means the license number of the cab and destination means location you want to end the trip on.
+           license-num must be string while destination must be a vector of latitute and longitude.

 Usage    - curl -i 'http://localhost:3000/end-trip?license-num=432abc&destination=\[1,2\]'
 ```